louisreberga/degan/README.md

-# DeGAN: a ProGAN to generate DeGods NFTs
+# DeGAN: a ProGAN to generate DeGods

 The objective of the project was to generate new DeGods NFTs using a GAN.
 First, I have developed a DCGAN but this GAN architecture is not suited to generate high-resolution images.
 So, I have developed this ProGAN model to generate 256x256 pixels images.
 The training took 2 days using a GPU on Google Colab.